 The old adage "beauty is pain" no longer rings true.
 In fact, you don't even need to sacrifice your comfort to look good anymore, let alone subject yourself to pain.
 There are many outfits, including coats, that will simultaneously make you look good and keep you comfortable.
-If you're in the middle of renovating your wardrobe or preparing for the cold winter months, there are a few coats that every woman should have in her closet.
+If you're in the middle of renovating your wardrobe or preparing for the cold winter months, there are a few women's warm winter coats for plus size that every gal should have in her closet.

 The women's raincoat—or the trench coat—is a timeless piece that belongs in every woman's closet.
 It's the obvious coat of choice should you find yourself in the middle of a rainstorm and need something that will effectively protect your outfit from getting ruined by the harsh weather elements.
 Beyond that, it's an easy way to look very "film noir" while maintaining practicality and function.
 There are the obvious and traditional trench coat colors like black and beige, and then there are the more playful colors like Burnt Clay, Golden Pineapple, and Algiers Blue.
 An autumn rainstorm calls for more traditional colors while a spring storm is an ideal time to bring out the brighter colors.